 4. Reduce Insulin Resistance

-Insulin resistance is when our bodies don’t respond to insulin as it should and can’t easily take up the glucose from your blood.
+Insulin resistance is when our bodies don’t respond to insulin as they should and can’t easily take up the glucose from your blood.
 It often occurs due to poor diet, genetics, inactivity, high blood pressure, overweight, or obesity.
 Intermittent fasting is said to reduce insulin resistance.

-Which brings us to our next topic of Intermittent fasting for women.
+This brings us to our next topic of Intermittent fasting for women.

-How Intermittent Fasting Affects Women Differently Than Men
+How It Affects Women Differently Than Men

 Calorie restriction can inhibit the production of female sex hormones causing irregular periods, infertility, and hormonal imbalances.
 This is why it’s important that women who intermittent fast do not do it for caloric restriction but for the health and wellness aspect.

 When women restrict their calories, their metabolism slows down, hormones go out of balance, and the body cannot function at its optimal levels.